wilsonte-umich/mdi-suite-template/shiny/apps/README.md

 version: v0.0.0
 ```

-### Required versions of tools suite dependencies
+### Required versions of tool suite dependencies

-If your app uses code modules from external tool suites, you may
+If your app uses code modules from other tool suites, you may
 wish to specify the required versions of those external suites.
 This is useful if you don't wish to adjust your app to account for a
 breaking change made in an external tool suite.
 Declare such version